zectorpt/easyproxy/README.md

-## Easy Proxy.
-How bypass your company security!
+##How bypass your company security?
 ###Welcome to Easy Proxy Hatfield

 If you already have a VPS, you can use it.
 If not, you can buy one for less than 2eur / month <br><br>